-- o A fall - o A blow or jolt to the head or body - o The shaking or spinning of the head or body - o The acceleration and deceleration of the head"
+- A fall - A blow or jolt to the head or body - o The shaking or spinning of the head or body - The acceleration and deceleration of the head"

 It is well known that adolescents and teenagers will often underreport symptoms of injuries, and concussions are no different.
 Student/athlete with the signs and symptoms of a concussion will be removed from play immediately.